survivejs/webpack-book/manuscript/03_what_is_webpack.md

 When you bundle a project through webpack, it will traverse through imports.
 As a result webpack constructs a **dependency graph** of a project and then generates the **output** based on the configuration.
 It will output everything into a single **bundle** by default, but it can be configured to output more.

 Webpack supports ES6, CommonJS, and AMD module formats out of the box.
 The loader mechanism works for CSS as well and `@import` and `@url` are supported through *css-loader*.
-You can also find plugins for specific tasks, such as minification, localization, hot loading, and so on.
+You can also find plugins for specific tasks, such as minification, internationalization, HMR, and so on.

 ## Modules Are Evaluated Through Loaders